tonyg/delta-t-udp/watson-delta-t-protocol-specification-1981.md

 units acknowledged.
 In Delta-t bits are numbered sequentially with a sequence number.
 An Ack indicates the SN of the next bit the receiver expects to receive.
-The acknowledged SN (ASN) implies acknowledgment of all previous
+The acknowledged SN (ASN) implies acknowledgment of all previous SNs.
+Therefore, if an Ack is lost, Acks of succeeding bits acknowledge preceding bits.
-SNs.
-Therefore,ifanAckislost,Acksofsucceedingbitsacknowledge preceding
-bits.
 Similarly, duplication of Acks will cause no difficulty because they just confirm what is already known.

-The size of the field chosen to represent SNs is finite and therefore SN arithmetic is performed modulo 2"^, where n is the number of bits in the SN field.
+The size of the field chosen to represent SNs is finite and therefore SN arithmetic is performed modulo $2^n$, where n is the number of bits in the SN field.
 In Delta-t n = 32.
 Because SNs wrap around, care must be taken to avoid having two different bits or their Acks with the same SN in the network at once.
 Because Naks are used strictly as an